California Laws and Incentives

 |12,001 lbs. or more||$168|

-Alternatively, owners and operators may pay an excise tax on CNG of $0.07 per 100 cubic feet measured at standard pressure and temperature, $0.06 per gallon of LNG, and $0.06 per gallon of propane.
-The excise tax on ethanol and methanol fuel blends containing up to 15% gasoline or diesel fuel is half of the current tax on gasoline and diesel.
+Alternatively, owners and operators may pay an excise tax on CNG of $0.0887 per gasoline gallon equivalent (GGE) measured at standard pressure and temperature, $0.01017 for each diesel gallon equivalent (DGE) of LNG, and $0.06 per gallon of propane.
+One GGE is equal to 5.66 lbs. of CNG and one DGE is equal to 6.06 lbs. of LNG.
+The excise tax on ethanol and methanol fuel blends containing up to 15% gasoline or diesel fuel is one-half the tax on gasoline and diesel prescribed by California Revenue and Taxation Code section 8651.

 Fleet Vehicle Procurement Requirements